sensel/morph-docs/README.md

 that will automate this, but it requires some tinkering to use the github personal access tokens, since password authentication was removed in August 2021.

 If `mkdocs gh-deploy` is borked, then you'll just need to push the build manually to the ghpages branch.
+Use `mkdocs-build` to create the site.
+This makes a `site/` folder in the morph-docs folder that you will want to move to someplace temporary, like your desktop.
+Then switch branches to `gh-pages` and copy-and-replace the contents of the `site` folder to the `morph-docs` folder.
+Then commit the changes and push to the repo.

 ## Addendum: API Documentation.